 Speaking of chefs, Ben Bayly is at the helm of this kitchen.
-Formerly working in Michelin Star restaurants in both England and France then moving home to head The Grove and Baduzzi, he’s conceptualized this new idea of a modern family kitchen.
+Formerly working in Michelin Star restaurants in both England and France then moving home to head Baduzzi, he’s conceptualized this new idea of a modern family kitchen.

 Plates are designed to share.
 From the ‘snacks & apps’ menu try the scampi roll with Russian dressing and sauerkraut or opt for the organic Harmony lamb koftas with chia seeds and house-made tomato sauce.
 Hand crafted pasta comes in a handful of varieties: rigatoni, handkerchief, spaghetti, bucatini and ravioli.
 These are paired with simple but seriously delicious combinations such as butternut, pancetta and sage or slow-cooked beef short rib with tangy pickled veges.